Understanding your right to compensation

 An assembly line worker’s risk of injury is further aggravated by long hours on their feet and repetitive movements.
 The attention span of the best-trained worker is challenged, as is their observance of safety protocols.

-Even the most alert assembly line worker is regularly exposed to serious injuries, including broken bones, amputations, lacerations, burns and crushing blows from heavy machinery.
+Even the most alert assembly line worker is regularly exposed to serious injuries, including bone fractures, amputations, lacerations, burns and crushing blows from heavy machinery.
 Assembly workers are particularly prone to being struck by falling objects or suspended booms and getting caught in moving conveyor machinery.
 All of these hazards can lead to arm, leg, face, neck and eye injuries, as well as skull fractures and brain trauma.

 Just like other factory workers, assembly line workers are also exposed to hazards such as chemicals, toxic substances, vehicle accidents, air pollution and constant loud noise.